hexylena/docker-rstudio-notebook/README.md

-Docker IPython Container
+Docker RStudio Container
 ========================

-IPython running in a docker container.
-This image can be used to integrate IPython into Galaxy.
+RStudio running in a docker container.
+This image can be used to integrate RStudio into Galaxy.
 A variety of different packages are pre-installed and can be used right away.

-This docker container is used by the [Galaxy-IPython project](https://github.com/bgruening/galaxy-ipython) and can be installed from the [docker.io index](https://registry.hub.docker.com/u/bgruening/docker-ipython-notebook/).
+This docker container is used by the [Galaxy-RStudio project](https://github.com/erasche/galaxy-rstudio).

 Usage
 =====